Wars of the Diadochi: Lamian War

-First War of the Diadochi, 322–319 BC
+First War of the Diadochi, 321–319 BC

 Perdiccas, who was already betrothed to the daughter of Antipater, attempted to marry Alexander's sister, Cleopatra, a marriage which would have given him claim to the Macedonian throne.
 In 322 BC, Antipater, Craterus and Antigonus all formed a coalition against Perdiccas's growing power.
 Soon after, Antipater would send his army, under the command of Craterus, into Asia Minor.
 In late 322 or early 321 BC, Ptolemy stole Alexander's body on its way to Macedonia and then joined the coalition.
-A force under Eumenes defeated Craterus at the battle of the Hellespont, however, Perdiccas was soon after murdered by his own generals Peithon, Seleucus, and Antigenes during his invasion of Egypt, after a failed attempt to cross the Nile.
+A force under Eumenes defeated Craterus at the battle of the Hellespont; however, Perdiccas was soon after murdered by his own generals Peithon, Seleucus, and Antigenes during his invasion of Egypt, after a failed attempt to cross the Nile.

-Ptolemy came to terms with Perdiccas' murderers, making Peithon and Arrhidaeus regents in Perdiccas's place, but soon these came to a new agreement with Antipater at the Treaty of Triparadisus.
+Ptolemy came to terms with Perdiccas's murderers, making Peithon and Arrhidaeus regents in Perdiccas's place, but soon these came to a new agreement with Antipater at the Treaty of Triparadisus.
 Antipater was made Regent of the Empire, and the two kings were moved to Macedon.
 Antigonus was made Strategos of Asia and remained in charge of Phrygia, Lycia, and Pamphylia, to which was added Lycaonia.
 Ptolemy retained Egypt, Lysimachus retained Thrace, while the three murderers of Perdiccas—Seleucus, Peithon, and Antigenes—were given the provinces of Babylonia, Media, and Susiana respectively.
 Arrhidaeus, the former regent, received Hellespontine Phrygia.
 Antigonus was charged with the task of rooting out Perdiccas's former supporter, Eumenes.
 In effect, Antipater retained for himself control of Europe, while Antigonus, as Strategos of the East, held a similar position in Asia.

 Although the First War ended with the death of Perdiccas, his cause lived on.
 Eumenes was still at large with a victorious army in Asia Minor.
 So were Alcetas, Attalus, Dokimos and Polemon who had also gathered their armies in Asia Minor.
-In 319 BC Antigonus, after receiving reinforcements from Antipater's European army, first campaigned against Eumenes (see: battle of Orkynia), then against the combined forces of Alcetas, Attalus, Dokimos and Polemon (see: battle of Cretopolis), defeating them all.
+In 319 BC, Antigonus, after receiving reinforcements from Antipater's European army, first campaigned against Eumenes (see: battle of Orkynia), then against the combined forces of Alcetas, Attalus, Dokimos and Polemon (see: battle of Cretopolis), defeating them all.